One Minute to Twenty Minutes

 This social satire takes place in a zoom session during the Covid nineteen pandemic.
 While the biggest challenge facing most participants is boredom, Person Four is desperately trying to survive in their tiny NY walk-up.
 A dark comedy.

-semi-finalist for Alleyway Theatre Mazumdar Digital New Play Competition 2020.
+Production History: Semi-finalist for Alleyway Theatre Mazumdar Digital New Play Competition 2020.
 Finalist for online reading Fable Workshop Quaranscenes, UK 2021.

 Juliette Hampton Morgan struggles to overcome her own fears as she finds a way to transcend the narrow restrictions of her family and Alabama community to become a major Civil Rights Activist.
 Inspired by this real life heroine.

-Workshop performance as part of The Voire Dire Project 1.5 in The Dream Up Festival, at Theater for The New City, September 7 – 16 2017.
+Production History: Workshop performance as part of The Voire Dire Project 1.5 in The Dream Up Festival, at Theater for The New City, September 7 – 16 2017.
 Workshop performance as part of The Voire Dire Project 2016, Cap 21 and Westbeth, NYC.

 Joe has just returned from serving in Afghanistan, and looks forward to a romantic Indian dinner with his wife Diane.
 Two loud older ladies enter the restaurant and abruptly alter the mood.
 A black comedy which explores how strangers are often forced to deal with one another in the city.